boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

   Range (min … max):   490.1 ms … 536.4 ms
 ```

 Seems its worth keeping the bit-mask checks, at least for the hotter methods.
-However David had other ideas, and instead split out the trie similar to how the the bit-masks and a merge later.
+However David had other ideas, and instead split out the trie similar to how the the bit-masks had worked so that they were more targeted per state.
+Following a merge,

 ```
 $ hyperfine 'scc -c ~/Projects/cpython'